-When searching for jobs, most people conduct research on potential employers.
+- Marketing/Targeting: When searching for jobs, most people conduct research on potential employers.
 Companies also do the same thing to attract potential candidates.
 When conducting a strong targeted campaign, companies use software to determine the location of their recruitment videos.
 They post on high traffic sites that are visited by potential candidates.
 This is why you see a certain type of advertisement in your newsfeed.
 It has been placed there because companies think this will be appealing to you.

-Many companies are posting recruitment videos to show off their company.
+- To Highlight Their Company: Many companies are posting recruitment videos to show off their company.
 They compile videos that highlight any awards they have won.
 They also include videos that highlight the surrounding areas.
 This allows the potential candidate to visualize themselves in that environment.
 Sometimes location plays a big role in whether an individual will accept or deny a job offer.
 This is why some companies include this information in their recruitment videos.

-This is a cost effective way to reach a large pool of candidates.
+- Virtual Job Fairs: This is a cost effective way to reach a large pool of candidates.
 Virtual job fairs are becoming popular.
 A company can make a short recruitment video and have it played over and over again.
 The only thing a potential candidate has to do is visit the job site to see who is hiring.

 Recruitment videos are typically boring.
 They usually include people dressed in business attire who speak in monotone voices.
 Most people compare the actors to a used car salesmen.
 They sound like they are trying to sell you something that you probably shouldn’t buy.
 In contrast, some recruitment videos are not trying to sell you anything.
 Instead, they are honestly informing candidates of the reasons why their employers are awesome by listing all the good reasons why you should work for their company.